Create helix or conical helix antenna on ground plane

 TiltAxis — Tilt axis of antenna

-Two points in space, each specified as three-element vectors of Cartesian coordinates.
-In this case, the antenna rotates around the line joining the two points in space.
+Two points in space, specified as a 2-by-3 matrix corresponding to two three-element vectors of Cartesian coordinates.
+In this case, the antenna rotates around the line joining the two points.

 For more information, see Rotate Antennas and Arrays.